-Based on the evaluation of CLUVA partners, we choose to highlight some of the indicators that are perceived relevant within the different dimension of hazard, asset, attitudinal, institutional and physical, rather than providing a ranked list summing up the score across the different dimension of "Easy to interpret", "Trustworthiness", and "Resource capacity".
-The evaluation is therefore qualitative and the table below is indicative and shall allow a more structured discussion about the application of indicators within the different case studies, which will be a next step in the case study cities.
+The following table illustrates indicators that are perceived as relevant within different vulnerability dimensions of hazard, asset, attitudinal, institutional and physical.
+Here we choose to simply highlight evaluated indicators rather than providing a ranked list summing up the score across the different criteria.
+This evaluation is therefore qualitative and the table below is for the most part indicative.
+It shall allow a more structured discussion about the application of indicators within the different case studies, which will be a next step in the case study cities.
 With regard to physical vulnerability all indicators were evaluated as quite meaningful.

-Table 22: Indicators evaluated as meaningful to assess vulnerability in urban areas at household and community levels
+Table 16: Indicators evaluated as meaningful to assess vulnerability in urban areas at household and community levels.